Fil88/Fil88.github.io/_posts/2021-10-03-Malleable-C2-profile.md

 2. Cobalt Strike leverage the usage of system processes to hide and assimilate as much as possible with normal activities and processes running on the victim's machine.

-Collaborating with Intesa Sanpaolo Threat Intelligence team we have been able to collect 9174 Cobalt Strike Malleable C2 profile used “in to the wild”.
+During a recent investigaction activity we have been able to collect 9174 Cobalt Strike Malleable C2 profile used “in to the wild”.
 Analysing and parsing them we can extract some very interesting information:

 -	The executable `rundll32.exe` is by far the most used `spawnto` configuration
 -	In the majority of `spawnto` configuration the process is expected to be spawned without any arguments